rsdoiel/shelltools/README.md

     go get github.com/rsdoiel/fsutils/...
 ```

-Or grab the pre-compiled binaries at http://github.com/rsdoiel/fsutils/releases/latest
+Or see [INSTALL.md](install.html) for details for installing
+compiled versions of the programs.